SFTP Gateway

 What is the SFTP Gateway?

 The SFTP Gateway lets you expose any storage over SFTP.
-From the point of view of your users, Filestash looks like a standard SFTP server that convert the incoming SFTP traffic to anything you have downstream, be it S3, NFS, SMB, FTP, another SFTP server, etc…
+From the point of view of your users, Filestash looks like a standard SFTP server that convert the incoming SFTP traffic to anything you have downstream, be it S3, NFS, SMB, FTP, local filesystem, virtual filesystem, etc…

 Configuration of the gateway